Prerequisite/Corequisite Key

 3 credit hours

-This course entails researching a major topic in criminal justice and providing a significant written assessment of the results of that research.
-Building on students' prior work on criminal justice history and practice as well as criminological theories, the course reexamines fundamental questions concerning the social construction of crime and the policing of society.
-Specific research topics will be assigned by the instructor to each student.
+This course represents the culmination of students' criminal justice education.
+Students are tasked with researching a major topic in criminal justice and providing a significant written assessment of the results of that research.
+Building on prior work in their criminal justice courses, students will complete a literature review, methods section, data collection, analysis and conclusions.
+At the end of the course, students will present their findings to classmates and other criminal justice faculty.
+Cross listed with SOC 366.
 NOTE: This course is ONLY open to criminal justice majors.

 CJ 390